iprocio/iprocio/README.md

 - 💞️ I’m looking to collaborate on innovative and disruptive projects
 - 📫 How to reach me ... links in Bio!
 - 😄 Pronouns: Chio
 - ⚡ Fun fact: ...
 I'm part of 0.1% of the world's population with heterochromia.
+- 🎯 Focused on: my business projects
 <!---
 iprocio/iprocio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.